wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Download and Installation
 =========================

-iVABS can be dowloaded from `its Release page on github <https://github.com/wenbinyugroup/ivabs/releases>`_.
+iVABS can be dowloaded from `its Release page <https://github.com/wenbinyugroup/ivabs/releases>`_ on github.
 Choose appropriate version based on your platform.
 Installer contains a single executable for installation while Portable Archive contains archived files which should be extracted for installation.
 Using Portable Archive, one can install iVABS without Administrator privilege.

 Windows installer
 -----------------